 What to Expect From External Beam Radiation Treatment

-The process of deciding a treatment plan for a woman diagnosed early with breast cancer usually goes something like this:
+The process of deciding a treatment plan for a woman diagnosed with early invasive breast cancer usually goes something like this:

-- A woman decides, with the help of her breast surgeon, if she desires to preserve the breast the cancer was found in.
+- A woman decides, with the help of her breast surgeon, if she desires to preserve the breast in which the cancer was found.
 If she does want to try to preserve this breast, the surgeon will normally recommend removal of the breast tumor along with a small rim of surrounding normal-appearing breast tissue.

-- This procedure (lumpectomy) is normally done along with a sampling of the lymph nodes under the arm.
+- This procedure, called a lumpectomy, is normally done along with a sampling of the lymph nodes under the arm.
 This lymph node sampling is generally referred to as a sentinel lymph node biopsy.
+If the sentinel lymph node biopsy is positive for cancer, additional underarm lymph nodes may be removed by the surgeon.

 - After the surgery is performed, the woman will again meet with her surgeon to discuss the results.
 If the removal of the tumor went well and no further surgery is recommended, the surgeon will normally make arrangements for the patient to see a medical oncologist and a radiation oncologist.